cderv/db.rstudio.com/content/_index.md

 ---
-title: Using Databases in R
+title: RStudio's Commercial Database Drivers
 weight: 1
 ---

 <img src="drivers.png" width = 350 align="left"/>

-<h2>Access over a dozen database brands with RStudio's Commercial Drivers</h2>
+<h2>Access over a dozen databases with RStudio's Commercial Drivers</h2>

-RStudio provides enterprise-ready drivers that will enable you to connect to a vareity of databases and easily analyze your data.
+RStudio provides enterprise-ready drivers that enable you to connect to a variety of databases to make it easier to analyze data.

 <br/><br/><br/><br/>

 <img src="ide.png" width = 450 align="right"/>
 <h2>Inside the RStudio IDE view the database schema and preview the first 1,000 rows</h2>

-RStudio IDE version 1.1 (or higher) provides a great UI interface to setup new connections, manage connections, view the database schema and preview the first 1,000 rows.
+RStudio IDE version 1.1+ provides a user interface to setup new database connections, manage connections, and preview database schema and tables.

 <br/><br/><br/>